vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 the information MUST again be consulted.
 Zero values are interpreted to mean that the RR can only be used for the transaction in progress, and should not be cached.
-Values SHOULD be capped on the orders of days to weeks, with a recommended cap of 604,800 seconds.
+Values SHOULD be capped on the orders of days to weeks, with a recommended cap of 604,800 seconds (seven days).
 If the data is unable to be authoritatively refreshed when the TTL expires, the record MAY be used as though it is unexpired.